 We are an emerging growth company for purposes of the SEC's executive compensation disclosure rules.
 In accordance with such rules, we are required to provide a Summary Compensation Table and an Outstanding Equity Awards at Fiscal Year End Table, as well as limited narrative disclosures regarding executive compensation for our last two completed fiscal years.
-Further, our reporting obligations extend only to our "named executive officers," who are those individuals serving as our principal executive officer and our two other most highly compensated executive officers who were serving as executive officers at the end of the last completed fiscal year (the "Named Executive Officers").
+Further, our reporting obligations extend only to our "named executive officers," who are those individuals serving as our principal executive officer and our two other most highly compensated executive officers who were serving as executive officers at December 31, 2018, the end of the last completed fiscal year (the "Named Executive Officers").

-We have identified Ann Hand, David Steigelfest and Matt Edelman as our Named Executive Officers.
-Our Named Executive Officers for our fiscal year ending December 31, 2018 could change, as we may hire or appoint new executive officers.
+We have identified Ann Hand, David Steigelfest and Matt Edelman as our Named Executive Officers for the year ended December 31, 2018.
+Our Named Executive Officers for our fiscal year ending December 31, 2019 could change, as we may hire or appoint new executive officers.

-For the fiscal years ended December 31, 2017 and 2016, compensation for our three highest-paid executive officers was as follows:
+For the fiscal years ended December 31, 2018 and 2017, compensation for our Named Executive Officers was as follows: